jruizcabrejos/jruizcabrejos/content/post/if-it-is-art-it-is-legal-20241215/index.md

 This can be as simple as clicking one or two buttons to download the dataset containing all the variables I want, or it can involve clicking 1,600 times for each combination of year, location, and variable I am looking for.
 Needless to say, I usually don't do that myself and instead I set-up a script to automate the process for me.

-Since I primarily use "R", I rely on RSelenium to do my bidding, which is the R implementation of [Selenium, an open source umbrella project for a range of tools and libraries aimed at supporting browser automation](https://www.selenium.dev/) and more often than not,'web scrapping'.
+Since I primarily use "R", I rely on RSelenium to do my bidding, which is the R implementation of [Selenium, an open source umbrella project for a range of tools and libraries aimed at supporting browser automation](https://www.selenium.dev/) and more often than not, used for 'web scrapping'.

 Whenever you open a browser using RSelenium, your browser will be labeled as a "robot" browser.